 - Most importantly, making the whole cycling movement visible at various platforms and amongst various stakeholders like city officials, urban planners, advocates, students, citizens, tourists, which will ultimately help in lobbying for better road safety through inclusive infrastructure sharing the space between cyclists, cars, motorbikes and e-bikes, as it is no more a chicken and egg problem- the problem to analyse if the number of cyclists should increase substantially first to build the required cycling infrastructure or infrastructure should come first to get more people on cycles.

+One of the greatest challenges is establishing a positive and safe cycling culture for all.
 Cyclists and pedestrians deserve equity on the roads and this will lead to more and more people cycling.
-With this infrastructural shift happening, I believe that equal focus is also required on the behavioral and cultural change to bring people back to cycling.
-As policies are made and infrastructure is passed but little or no discussions and efforts are made to get people from there motorbikes and cars to come out of their comfort zone and start riding a bicycle.
+I believe that as well as infrastructure changes, equal focus is needed on behavior change around cycling, to bring people back to cycling.
+Although policies are made and infrastructure is passed, little or no discussions and efforts are made to get people from there motorbikes and cars to come out of their comfort zone and start riding a bicycle.

 There are lot of educational, fun and awareness engagements required which will lead us to that goal.
 And to sensitize so the stakeholders about cycling being the need of an hour is the biggest challenge as it is not one man show to run, we need support from all the stakeholders involved.